Interfaces [Beta]

 Interfaces are currently supported in the following applications and services:

 • Ontology SDK: Use interfaces as an API layer for interacting with implementing object types.
-Support varies by language (Typescript, Python, and Java).
+Support varies by language; TypeScript is currently supported and support for Java and Python is in development.
+Interface link types and aggregations are not yet supported in any language.

-Interfaces are not yet supported in the following:
+Interfaces are under active development, but not yet supported in the following:

 Get started with interfaces